The Limits of Assumption-free Tests for Algorithm Performance: Background

 \subsection{Additional related literature}

 Many statistical tests and heuristic methods have been proposed for algorithm evaluation and comparison.
 Given a large dataset, using a holdout set, also known as sample splitting, is often recommended to evaluate or compare algorithms in practice \citep{hinton1995assessing,neal1998assessing} (note that using a holdout set to evaluate a fitted model $\hf_n$ is directly addressing the question \texttt{EvaluateModel}, rather than \texttt{EvaluateAlg}).
 With a limited sample size, resampling methods are more popular, including methods such as cross-validation, and its variants such as $5 \times 2$-fold cross-validation (CV) \citep{dietterich1998approximate}, (corrected) repeated train-validation \citep{nadeau1999inference}, and nested cross-validation \citep{varma2006bias,raschka2018model}.
 As discussed earlier, many works in the literature have emphasized the qualitative difference between \texttt{EvaluateAlg} and \texttt{EvaluateModel} (e.g., \cite{dietterich1998approximate,hastie2009elements}).
 Which of these questions is more useful to answer, may depend on the particular application; for example, \cite{trippe2023confidently} argued that \texttt{EvaluateModel} may be a more meaningful question in certain settings.
 However, in settings where \texttt{EvaluateAlg} is the question of interest, how to perform inference on this target is less well understood. \cite{nadeau1999inference} identified that ignoring the variability due to the randomness of the training set can severely undermine the validity of inference in \texttt{EvaluateAlg}.
 Classical results on CV have suggested that CV can consistently determine which of two algorithms is better, but these results are generally asymptotic and require some restrictive conditions on the data distribution \citep{shao1993linear,yang2007consistency}.
 See also \cite{hastie2009elements,arlot2010survey} for surveys on model selection via CV.
 Based on the asymptotic normality of CV error, the recent work \cite{bayle2020cross} discussed how to compare the prediction error of averaged models of two algorithms (in the same spirit as \texttt{EvaluateModel}) in the CV procedure.
-Understanding the estimand of CV is also an active area of research \citep{bates2021cross}.
+Similar results have been also extended to compare the algorithm's risk \citep{austern2020asymptotics,li2023asymptotics}.
+Understanding the estimand of CV and effectiveness of CV in evaluating a fitted model are also active areas of research \citep{bates2021cross,iyengar2025cross}.
 There are also many other methods available for estimating the prediction error of an algorithm other than CV; see, e.g., \cite{rosset2019fixed} and references therein for work in a nonparametric regression setting.